Judge Philosophies

 ~*Debate Paradigm*~

-I consider myself a "mostly" tabula rasa judge-- but I also understand that some arguments are stronger than others.
+I consider myself a "mostly" tabula rasa (blank slate) judge-- but I also understand that some arguments are inherently stronger than others.
 I would like to be directly told why one argument should be valued over the other.
 I like being blatantly told, reminded, and shown how and why you are winning over your opponents.
-I also like impact calculus.
+I also like when you compare the quantity and quality of your impacts to your opponents' (impact calculus).

 I firmly believe that everything in debate is up for debate and there are very few "rules".
-The rules are the timeframes in which you speak, if there is flex time, using internet within rounds, etc. When it comes to arguments, to me, there are no rules.
+The rules are the timeframes in which you speak, if there is flex time or cross examination, using internet within rounds, etc. When it comes to arguments, to me, there are no rules.
+So any "that's against the rules!" claims are unlikely to move me.

 I think debate should be accessible.
-Thus, I hate speed.
+Thus, I hate speed (talking really fast).
 Do not speed.
 If you are gasping, you are speeding.
 If your opponent or I say "clear", slow down or it will really effect your speaker points.
 Like I will cut them in half.
 Speed = inaccessable to many people and thus, makes for crappy debate.
 It's also hinders genuine persuasion.
-If your idea of winning means putting the most on the flow and hoping the other team drops arguments due to your speed----What does that say about your confidence in logical argumentation and engagement with your opponents?
+If your idea of winning means putting the most on the flow and hoping the other team drops arguments due to your speed----What does that say about your confidence in your logical argumentation and engagement with your opponents?
 Just don't speed.
 It's cringe.
 I also have a very hard time understanding speed and can't flow it so you risk me dropping all of your arguments.
-It's a risk you don't want to take with me.
+It's a risk you don't want to take.

-On evidence: I believe, once a form of debate open the floodgates to citing sources, the source along with its credibility can be up for debate.
+On evidence: I believe, a form of debate that allows/encourages citing sources means sources along with their credibility can be up for debate.
 Cite your dates because that is also up for debate.
 Sources are not evidence-- they are used to validate your evidence.
 Evidence is an example "proving" your claim or link.
 I firmly believe that, at least in IPDA & NPDA, sources are not necessary to win a round.
-However, evidence, is.
+However, evidence, is.... but if your opponent has no sources that should still be brought up (use all your tools).

 On organization: I prefer clear hierarchical structure.
 Give me your 1's, 2's, A's and B's.
 Example: